Hawker Tempest: Operational history

-In June 1944, the first of the V-1s were launched against London; the excellent low-altitude performance of the Tempest made it one of the preferred tools for handling the small fast-flying unmanned missiles.
-150 Wing was transferred back to the RAF Fighter Command; the Tempest squadrons soon racked up a considerable percentage of the total RAF kills of the flying bombs (638 of a total of 1,846 destroyed by aircraft).
-Using external drop tanks, the Tempest was able to maintain standing patrols of 4.5 hours off the south coast of England in the approach paths of the V-1s.
-Guided by close instructions from coastal radar installation, Tempests would be positioned ready for a typical pursuit and would either use cannon fire or nudge the V-1 with the aircraft itself to destroy it.
+In June 1944, the first of the V-1s were launched against London; the excellent low-altitude performance of the Tempest made it one of the preferred aircraft for handling the small fast-flying unmanned missiles.
+150 Wing was transferred back to the RAF Fighter Command; the Tempest squadrons soon shot down a considerable percentage of the total RAF kills of the flying bombs (638 of a total of 1,846 destroyed by aircraft).
+Using external drop tanks, the Tempest was able to maintain standing patrols of four and half hours off the south coast of England in the approach paths of the V-1s.
+Guided by coastal radar installations, Tempests would be ready for pursuit and would either use cannon fire or nudge the V-1 with the aircraft to destroy it.

 In September 1944, Tempest units, based at forward airfields in England, supported Operation Market Garden, the airborne attempt to seize a bridgehead over the Rhine.
-On 21 September 1944, as the V-1 threat had receded, the Tempest squadrons were redeployed to the 2nd TAF, effectively trading places with the Mustang III squadrons of 122 Wing, which became part of the Fighter Command units deployed on bomber escort duties.
-122 Wing now consisted of 3 Sqn., 56 Sqn., 80 Sqn., 274 Sqn. (to March 1945), and 486(NZ)Sqn.
-From 1 October 1944 122 Wing was based at B.80 Volkel Air Base near Uden, in the Netherlands.
-During the early phase of operations, the Tempest regularly emerged victorious and proved to be a difficult opponent for the Luftwaffes Bf 109G and Fw 190 fighters to counter.
+On 21 September 1944, as the V-1 threat had receded, the Tempest squadrons were redeployed to the 2nd TAF, swapping with the Mustang III squadrons of 122 Wing, which became part of the Fighter Command units deployed on bomber escort duties.
+122 Wing now consisted of 3 Sqn., 56 Sqn., 80 Sqn., 274 Sqn. (to March 1945), and 486 (NZ) Sqn.
+From 1 October 1944, 122 Wing was based at ALG B.80 (Volkel) near Uden, in the Netherlands.
+During the early phase of operations, the Tempest regularly emerged victorious and proved to be a difficult opponent for such as the Luftwaffe's Messerschmitt Bf 109G and Fw 190 fighters to counter.
+One of the factors driving this success was the "spring tab" feature of the aileron which provided compensation for the pilots control inputs and gave the Tempest exceptional responsiveness at low altitudes (useful against the V1), and also significantly reduced the roll resistance of the airframe at high speeds - speeds at which their German fighter opponents (and Allied aircraft such as the Mustang and Spitfire also) were very hard to manoeuvre.